Ascend/samples/facedetection/for_atlas200dk_1.7x.0.0_c++/README_EN.md

 ## Environment Configuration

-**Note: If a cross compiler has been installed on the server, skip this step.**
+**Note: If a cross compiler and Presenter Agent has been installed on the server, skip this step.**

 - Install the compiler.
   **sudo apt-get install -y g++\-aarch64-linux-gnu g++\-5-aarch64-linux-gnu**